reinder42/SwiftCheatsheet/swift-cheatsheet.md

 The function `init()` is _overridden_ from the superclass `Building`.
 The class `Office` is a _subclass_ of `Building`, so it inherits all functions and properties that `Building` has.

+You can create an _instance_ of a class, and change its properties, like this:

+    let buildingA = Office()
+    buildingA.address = "Sector ZZ9 Plural Z Alpha"

 ## <a name="control-flow"></a> Control Flow

 ### <a name="conditionals"></a> Conditionals